samuelakerman/sliding-piece-puzzle/README.md

 The solution algorithm implements a breadth first search in which a position is taken from the queue, and all reachable positions are stored in the hash table and queue.
 This process lasts until the goal position is taken from the queue.

+When the goal position is found, the path to the original board is found by reversing the pointer to each position's parent.

+The output shows all positions generated in order to reach the goal, as well as statistics of the data structures usage.
+For example, it shows how number of buckets in the hash table of size 0, 1, etc.